#

 insertTime: null);

-You can add video and audio sources together.
+For efficiency, you can add combined video and audio sources with a single method call:

 core.Input_AddAudioVideoFile(